wswoodruff/BrainNectar/README.md

 #### Instructions to run the dev environment via webpack

-1. If you haven't done so already, clone the Brain Nectar repo locally run "npm install" in the root directory of the project to install the project dependencies.
+1. If you haven't done so already, clone the Brain Nectar repo locally and run ```npm install``` in the root directory of the project to install the project dependencies.

 2. Open Terminal, navigate to the root directory of the project and type:
 ```